-In order to reduce the costs for companies in sectors such as durables, hotels, restaurants and fairs as well as consumer services such as dentists, physiotherapy activities, hair and body care etc., the government has allocated 5 billion SEK for support of reduced fixed rents.
+In order to reduce the costs for companies in sectors such as durables, hotels, restaurants, fairs but also consumer services such as dentists, physiotherapy activities, hair and body care etc., the government allocates 5 billion SEK for support of reduced fixed rents.
 The support is to be applied for by the landlord who has lowered the fixed rent for tenants during the period 1 April to 30 June.
 The compensation is given with a maximum of 50 percent of the reduced fixed rent, i.e. the discount itself, but a maximum of 25 percent of the original fixed rent.
-The rent reduction agreement between the landlord and the tenant must be concluded before 30 June.
-The application must be sent no later than 31 August 2020 online through the county administrative boards (Sw: länsstyrelserna).